zbryikt/template/README.md

     npx server -r <your-web-root> -c <your-server-config> -o <auto-open:true/false> -p <port>

+By default assets won't be copied but you can specify extensions to copy with comma-separated strings:

+    npx server -r <your-web-root> -m png,jpg,jpeg,gif

+or use srcbuild's default values by passing `true`:

+    npx server -r <your-web-root> -m true

 you can also add following in your own package.json:

     "scripts": {